danielbowden/danielbowden.github.io/travel/_posts/2015-01-06-newyork-snow.md

 {% include image.html img="images/travel/NewYork-StatueOfLiberty.jpg" title="Statue of Liberty in the warm afternoon light" %}

-I managed to come across a stand up comedy show in a small underground comedy club so we waited patiently, but freezing, in a standby ticket line hoping to secure a spot.
+I managed to come across a stand up comedy show in a small underground comedy club in [Greenwich Village](http://en.wikipedia.org/wiki/Greenwich_Village) so we waited patiently, but freezing, in a standby ticket line hoping to secure a spot.
 We both got in and it turned out to be every bit as funny, offensive and rude as I had hoped.
 A great last minute thing to do on a night when we had no other plans.